Cheatsheet: PostgreSQL

 If you created a superuser with the same username as the current system user and you want both the owner and database name to be the same:

-Else, if you want a different database name:
+createdbElse, if you want a different database name:

-Else, you need to specify both the owner and database name:
+createdb <dbname>Else, you need to specify both the owner and database name:

-sudo --user postgres createdb --owner <username> <dbname>
+sudo --user postgres createdb --owner <username> <dbname>Or shorthand:

-sudo -u postgres createdb -O <username> <dbname>
+sudo -u postgres createdb -O <username> <dbname>Notes:

-environment variable is set, in which case, it will be the value used instead of the current system user's username.
+<dbname>can also be omitted if thePGDATABASEenvironment variable is set, in which case, it will be the value used instead of the current system user's username.

 Connect to database: